mk673/CS-Project-Portfolio/README.md

 # Projects
 ## Image Classification Machine Learning Model (June 2024)
-- Developed an Image Classification ML model in **Python** using **PyTorch** and the CIFAR-10 dataset in Jupyter Notebook/Google Colab
+- Developed an Image Classification ML model in **Python** using **PyTorch** and the Fashion-MNIST dataset in Jupyter Notebook/Google Colab
-- Created a custom Convolutional Neural Network (CNN) and yielded results of (add stats)
+- Created a custom Convolutional Neural Network (CNN) and yielded an 84.31% training accuracy and an 83.66% testing accuracy
 - Self-taught basic machine learning principles such as gradient descent, backpropogation, supervised learning, etc.

 ## Employee Management Database System   (April 2024)